 ➰ Mix your metaphors to see if they revert into equivalences or create irreducibility: What if your research subject was your audience, your ethics were your fieldsite, your material culture was your epistemology, your ontology was your alma mater, your conclusions were your beliefs?

 ➰ Indulge in fractal self-reflexivity: take a fieldnote about taking a fieldnote about taking a fieldnote about taking a fieldnote about itself.
 Then trash it, and feel alright about it.

 ➰ When you feel contented with your self-reflexive insights, let someone else audit your confessions and consign them to irrelevance.
 Take in all embarrassment without pride.

-➰ Experimental ethnography isn’t merely a cosmetic replacement of ethnographic work with art practice.
+➰ Experimental ethnography isn’t merely a cosmetic replacement of ethnographic work with artistic practice.
 Use one to unbalance the other until their disorderly stacking becomes a canon, then move on to other representational domains.

 ➰ Critique collaboration as your worst enemy.
 Offer instead delaboration as a pragmatic counter to the exploitation of inclusivity.

 ➰ Leave autoethnography alone and let it live up to its name: the only research method that can write about itself.
 It doesn’t need you.

 ➰ Since all ethnography is already sensory, challenge yourself to experiment with the selective withdrawal of senses and the composition of skewed sensoria.

 ➰ Collect all the descriptors that have ever been used before “ethnography” to brand its disciplinary variants, then try to focus on something that wouldn’t fall under the purview of any of them.